-This is the Naos-Conica (hereafter, NaCo) User's Manual.
-It can be used as a reference for users interested in preparing observing proposal with NaCo.
-This document has been completely revised and partly rewritten in 2008, using the latest available version, authored by N. Ageorges and C. Lidman.
+This is the Naos-Conica (hereafter, NACO) User's Manual.
+It can be used as a reference for users interested in preparing observing proposal with NACO).
+This document has been completely revised and partly rewritten in 2009, using the latest available version of 2008.

-1.1 List of Abbreviations & Acronyms
+List of Abbreviations & Acronyms